FarisZR/FarisZR.com/content/post/contact-calendar-dav-sync-Radicale-docker/index.en.md

 ---
-title: Setup Contact and Calendar sync using Radicale and Docker compose.
+title: Setup Contact and Calendar (dav)sync using Radicale and Docker compose.
 categories:
   - guides
 tags:
   - docker
   - compose
   - Linux
-draft: true
+  - caldav
-date: 2024-11-29
+date: 2024-11-30
-slug: contact-calendar-sync-Radicale-docker
+slug: contact-calendar-dav-sync-Radicale-docker
-summary: Sometimes there are issues with flatpak apps not following Dark mode on gnome, here are few fixes and workarounds for this.
+summary: How to setup contact and calendar syncing across devices using Radicale server and Docker compose, with authentication and reverse proxy configuration.
-image: thumbnail.png
+image: thumbnail.jpg
 keywords:
   - Radicale
   - davx